jbiason/blog/content/quotes/star-trek/index.md

 > "Suffocating together ... would create heroic camaraderie."
 -- Khan Noonian Singh, "Space Seed", stardate 3142.8

+> "There are certain things men must do to remain men."
+-- Kirk, "The Ultimate Computer", stardate 4929.4

 > "What terrible way to die."
 > "There are no good ways."
 -- Sulu and Kirk, "That Which Survives", stardate unknown